 Egg races are a fun way to see who has the best balance and who is the most patient.
 While using real eggs is entertaining, it can be a mess to deal with later.
 Plastic egg and spoon kits can save you clean up time and laundry later.

-Set up the course with string or other markers and provide each participant a spoon and an egg.
+Set up the course with string or other markers and provide each participant with a spoon and an egg.
 This game can be played as an individual or in teams, requiring a careful handoff without the egg hitting the ground.